The 7 Symptoms of Appendicitis You Shouldn’t Ignore

 2. Nausea and vomiting

-Next, the sudden appearance of nausea and vomiting can be a warning sign of appendix inflammation.
+Next, sudden nausea and vomiting can be a warning sign of appendix inflammation.
+This, together with a feeling of weakness, are common in patients that have this illness.

 3. Constipation or diarrhea